A movie chock full of Snake Plissken action…

 So Plissken agrees with enough guns and ammo to rival John Wick in Chapter One (2014) and Chapter Two (2017).
 He also gets a jazzy watch with a 24-hour countdown watch with a LED screen (remember them?) and tracking advice to find the President.

 To get him to the World Trade Centre to enter the prison he mans a wee stealth glider plane.
 But to prevent him from zooming off in the said plane, two capsules are zapped into his neck which will disintegrate and kill him in 24 hours.
 These can be reversed on his return if his mission is a success.

 Our man goes into a very bleak Manhattan Island.
 This place looks like the aftermath if those Captain America: Civil War (2016) superheroes had been there (and this led to a bollocking from William Hurt).
 Or Godzilla had fought King Kong there.

 There are graffiti and fires everywhere and this the only signs of life, in the darkness of Manhattan.
 As Plissken enters this mission, it feels like the boss level on a one-person shooter.
 Adding to this as we see the remains of the plane and the empty pod.

-Then the tracker taking us and Plissken to a gaudy theatre… but instead finds an old beardy weirdy with the President’s tracking device.
-Here he fights the “Crazies” single-handed (well it is Kurt Russell) and meets friendly, smiley and jaunty cabbie (Borgnine), who tells Plissken the Duke
+Then the tracker takes us and Plissken to a gaudy theatre… but instead finds an old beardy weirdy with the President’s tracking device.
+Here he fights the “Crazies” single-handed (well it is Kurt Russell) and meets a friendly, smiley and jaunty cabbie (Borgnine), who tells Plissken the Duke

 Duke Duke of Earl has the President.